mattpitkin/psrqpy/paper/paper.md

 # Summary

 This Python module provides an interface for querying the [Australia Telescope National Facility (ATNF) pulsar catalogue](http://www.atnf.csiro.au/people/pulsar/psrcat/) [@ATNF].
-It allows users to access information, such as pulsar frequencies and sky locations, on all pulsars in the catalogue without having to use the current web interface.
-As such, querying of the catalogue can easily be incorporated into Python scripts.
+The intended users are astronomers wanting to extract data from the catalogue through a script rather than having to download and parse txet tables output using the standard web interface.
+It allows users to access information, such as pulsar frequencies and sky locations, on all pulsars in the catalogue.
+Querying of the catalogue can easily be incorporated into Python scripts.

 The module can also be used to create plots of pulsar period against period derivative ($P$ vs.\ $\dot{P}$ plots) using `matplotlib` [@matplotlib] as shown